douglashill/objc.io-articles/2014-05-08-collectionview-animations.md

         return NO;
     }

-During the animation of the bounds change, the collection view acts as if the currently displayed items are removed and inserted again in the new bounds, resulting in a series of `finalLayoutAttributesForAppearingItemAtIndexPath:` and `initialLayoutAttributesForAppearingItemAtIndexPath:` calls for each index path.
+During the animation of the bounds change, the collection view acts as if the currently displayed items are removed and inserted again in the new bounds, resulting in a series of `finalLayoutAttributesForDisappearingItemAtIndexPath:` and `initialLayoutAttributesForAppearingItemAtIndexPath:` calls for each index path.

 If you implemented some fancy animations for the insertion and deletion of items in the collection view, by now you should be seeing why Apple went with simple fade animations as a sensible default: